Our Mission

 Collaboration is at the heart of the Cultural Caravan’s success.
 We work with a diverse array of partners, including:

-• Fellow arts organizations such as the Dairy Arts Center, with whom we co-produce our popular series Behind the Music, a concert and conversation series hosted at the Dairy.
+Fellow arts organizations such as the Center for Musical Arts in Lafayette, with whom we co-produce our popular series Behind the Music, an onstage series hosted by our Artistic Director, Josh Halpern.

 Inclusivity